QBDI/QBDI/docs/source/get_started-cpp.rst

 Terminate the execution properly
 --------------------------------

-At last, before exiting, we need to free up the virtual stack we have allocated calling :cpp:func:`QBDI::alignedFree`.
+At last, before exiting, we need to free up the virtual stack we have allocated by calling :cpp:func:`QBDI::alignedFree`.

 .. code:: cpp